semgrep/semgrep-docs/docs/semgrep-app/scm.md

     1. Click **Projects > Setup New Project**.
     2. Select your CI provider.
     3. Semgrep App detects repositories from your SCM integration.
+10. Add a new repository by following the steps in [Adding a project](../getting-started-with-semgrep-app/#adding-a-project).

 ## Additional references
 * [Semgrep's May 2022 updates: DeepSemgrep, New Playground, and Self Managed GitHub and GitLab support](https://r2c.dev/blog/2022/semgreps-may-2022-updates/)